-- 5.1.2 The Board of Trustees have responsibilities to: - engage in respectful conduct; - through governance, create and promote a safe, equitable and respectful learning and working environment that supports human rights; and - ensure the director of education acts in compliance with the 7030 Human Rights and Workplace Harassment Policy, the Ontario Human Rights Code, and the Ontario Health and Safety Act; and - refer concerns and complaints of harassment, discrimination, or workplace harassment (excluding complaints made against the director of education and the superintendent of human resources) to the director of education or designate. - 5.1.3 In the event of a complaint against the superintendent of human resources, the chair of the Board of Trustees is responsible for working with the director of education to seek outside legal counsel and, if necessary, an external human resources expert to appoint a third-party investigator. - 5.1.4 In the event of a complaint against the director of education, the chair of the Board of Trustees has the responsibility to seek outside legal counsel and an external human resources expert to support the investigation and management of the complaint. - 5.2 The director of education is responsible for implementing this 7030 Human Rights and Workplace Harassment Policy and ensuring that it is reviewed annually in accordance with OHSA. - 5.3 Lakehead District School Board takes incidents and complaints of harassment, discrimination, and workplace harassment seriously. - 5.3.1 Complainant refers to the person who makes a complaint of harassment, discrimination, or workplace harassment according to this policy.
-Respondent refers to the person who has a complaint made against them under this policy. - 5.3.2 1 All persons are urged to express concerns and file complaints of harassment, discrimination, or workplace harassment according to this policy.
+- 5.1.1.2 Teachers have additional responsibilities to: - foster learning environments that are safe, equitable and respectful that support human rights; - respond to observations or allegations of harassment or discrimination; and - refer or report observations or allegations of workplace harassment. - 5.1.2 The Board of Trustees have responsibilities to: - engage in respectful conduct; - through governance, create and promote a safe, equitable and respectful learning and working environment that supports human rights; - ensure the director of education acts in compliance with the 7030 Human Rights and Workplace Harassment Policy, the Ontario Human Rights Code, and the Ontario Health and Safety Act; and - refer concerns and complaints of harassment, discrimination, or workplace harassment to the director of education or designate. - 5.1.2.1 In the event of a complaint against the director of education, the chair of the Board of Trustees shall seek external legal counsel and an external human resources expert to support the investigation and management of the complaint.
+The chair shall bring the matter to the Board of Trustees. - 5.2 The director of education is responsible for implementing this 7030 Human Rights and Workplace Harassment Policy and ensuring that it is reviewed annually in accordance with OHSA. - 5.3 Lakehead District School Board takes incidents and complaints of harassment, discrimination, and workplace harassment seriously. - 5.3.1 All persons are urged to express concerns and file complaints of harassment, discrimination, or workplace harassment according to this policy.
 Reprisal or retaliation against an individual who is seeking to claim or enforce their rights under this policy is prohibited.